adithyaGHegde/Chat-with-github-repo-langchain/README.md

 streamlit run app.py
 ```

-The application is now running!
+The application will now be running on your browser.
+In the sidebar add documents/repo link and click on Process.
+Wait until its done, and then you can chat with the bot!